zeromq/cookbook/cqrs/design.md

 Features
 -----------

- **- Message protocol**
+ ** Message protocol**
- **- Error handling for validation and execution problems** **- Read model** (QueryHandlers)
+ ** Error handling for validation and execution problems** ** Read model** (QueryHandlers)
 	 - De-normalization
 	 -  Aggregation
- **- Writing model** (CommandHandlers)
+ ** Writing model** (CommandHandlers)
 	 - Command definition
 	 - Command execution error handling
 	 - Reliable change notification to read model
- **- Persistence** (EventStore)
+ ** Persistence** (EventStore)
 	 - Append-only
-	 - Read-only database
+	 - Read-model database

 Components involved
 ---------------------------

-**- Connector** - client that send a Command or QueryRequest message to a CommandHandler or a QueryHandler
+** Connector** - client that send a Command or QueryRequest message to a CommandHandler or a QueryHandler

-**- CommandHandler** - server that receive Command message to processes from a client.
+** CommandHandler** - server that receive Command message to processes from a client.
 The CommandHandler must garantee that each Event must be delivered and persisted by EventStore.

-**- EventStore** - server that receive Event to persist on specific event store, each event store are identified by there respective event name.
+** EventStore** - server that receive Event to persist on specific event store, each event store are identified by there respective event name.
 EventStore must notify every

-**- ProjectionsStore** - pipeline that receive change notifications from EventStore and update and specific data view.
+** ProjectionsStore** - pipeline that receive change notifications from EventStore and update and specific data view.

-**- QueryHandler** - server that receive a QueryRequest and run queries in one ProjectionStore.
+** QueryHandler** - server that receive a QueryRequest and run queries in one ProjectionStore.

 Message Protocol
 ----------------------